Schwinn 130 Upright Bike Review

 Comfort

 We spent many hours testing the 130 Upright and found it a relatively comfortable exercise bike.
 It features a moderately large padded seat, a decent seat height adjustment range, and a large padded handlebar with angle adjustment.
 As an upright-style bike, the seated position is similar to a standard bicycle, although it has a somewhat more relaxed, non-aggressive body position.
-While it doesn't feature the same level of adjustability as the high-end spin bike competition, it gets the job done, and comfortably at that.
+While it doesn't feature the same level of adjustability as the high-end spin bike competition, it gets the job done comfortably.

 The 130 Upright comes with a relatively large and moderately padded seat.
 This seat looks a lot like a seat you'd find on a cruiser bike, and it has an agreeable shape that should work well for most users.
 It strikes a good balance by being big and wide enough to support riders who prefer a more relaxed seated position without being so wide that it impedes the pedal stroke when you're really getting after it.
 The seat's metal rails allow for approximately one inch of fore/aft adjustment.
 It sits atop an adjustable seat post with 13 inches of vertical adjustment.
-Schwinn doesn't specify a recommended height range, though we feel it should work for people between 5'0" and 6'2", and possibly a few inches on either side of that range depending on inseam length and preferences.
+Schwinn doesn't specify a recommended height range, though we feel it should work for people between 5'0" and 6'2" and possibly a few inches on either side of that range, depending on inseam length and preferences.
 The large padded handlebar allows for a huge variety of hand positions, plus you can adjust its angle to optimize it for your preferences.
-Unfortunately, there is no height adjustment for the handlebar like you might find on some spin bikes.
+Unfortunately, the handlebar has no height adjustment, as you might find on some spin bikes.
 The pedals also feature adjustable straps to keep your feet in position and prevent them from slipping off while riding.

 User Interface